-The status of the internal battery can be checked during instrument auto-calibration or even after, if necessary, by accessing the information menu, then pressing the selecting the 'battery status' sub menu.
+The status of the internal battery can be checked during instrument auto-calibration or even after, if necessary, by pressing the information key i and accessing the "battery capacity" submenu.

 The menu displays the battery's residual capacity and voltage.
-If battery charge appears to be low, let it discharge completely and then carry out a full 100% charge cycle by connecting the instrument to the power pack for 3 hours.
+If battery charge appears to be low, let it discharge completely and then carry out a full 100% charge cycle by connecting the instrument to the power pack